 Your surgeon will make several small cuts on your abdomen.
 They will insert surgical instruments, along with a telescope, so they can see inside your abdomen and perform the operation.

-Your surgeon will pass a tube down your oesophagus and into your stomach.
+Your surgeon will pass a tube down your esophagus and into your stomach.
 They will use the tube to guide them while they use a stapling device to cut and seal your stomach.

 Your surgeon will remove the excess stomach.